bigcat86/Prework-Study-Guide/README.md

 - Navigate to DevTools installation in google chrome.
 - Use this link [Chrome Dev](https://www.google.com/chrome/dev/)
-- pen folder and follow installation instructions
+- Open folder and follow installation instructions

 ## Usage